superuser-pushexe/flow/README.md

 ### ❓ FAQ
 #### Can I use this as my daily driver?
-Not recommended.
+Yes!
 This is a minimal, experimental desktop for educational or hacking purposes.
+However, as of v1.0.2, it's actually pretty functional!
 #### Does it support Wayland?
 No — this project only works with X11.